chindraba-work/AzureGreenImporter/README.md

 It was found that the data files and image names were significantly more "dirty" than originally thought.
 This required a reworking of how the data was processed and how the image files were sorted.

 It was also discovered that the available options on some shared hosting platforms are significantly tighter than required for this system to work.
+One key, among many, is the inability to do
+    LOAD DATA LOCAL INFILE
-On key, among many, is the inability to do `LOAD DATA LOCAL INFILE` commands in MySQL/MariaDB.
-Until such time as this is converted to use fully native PHP code from within the Admin controls of the Zen-Cart store, this system will have to rely on command-line access to the database from a local machine.
-This can be the database itself, or a local clone of the database.
+commands in MySQL/MariaDB.
+Until such time as this system is converted to use fully native PHP code from within the Admin controls of the Zen-Cart store, this system will have to rely on command-line access to the database from a local machine.
+This can be the a local clone of the database, or just copies of selected tables from the live database.
+It should not, however, be used with the live database.

-If switching from v1 to v2, it is safe to ignore all files installed, locally and remotely, as part of v1.
-The v2 files use unique names intentionally to avoid any cross-contamination.
-The files created by v1 _may_ need to be copied from their v1 location and renamed to their v2 names.
-See the `README_UPGRADE.md` file for complete instructions.
+If switching from version 1 to version 2, the files installed on the local machine and the server can be removed, or ignored.
+Version 2 file names have nothing in common with version 1 files, and they will have no side effect, other than taking space, if left behind.
+The stored data files downloaded from AzureGreen, if any, can be used to recreate the existing catalog, if needed, but are not necessary.
+Version 2 needs to be installed into a clean database, including not having had the demo data installed.

+Attempting to use the importer with a database with products and categories already present WILL result in collisions between imported AzureGreen categories and existing categories.
+Product data will also be subject to corruption.
+It is possible to "sanitize" an existing database, but it is not recommended.

 ---